 In France, waiting tables is a time-honored profession, one that comes with paid vacation and retirement benefits.
 That said, no one gets rich being a French waitperson.
 Tipping is not required or even expected, but it is a nice thing to do, especially if you’ve been at the table for several hours or enjoyed good service.
 While the price you see on the menu includes tax and service, if you feel so inclined, leave a small tip (about .50€ for drinks, a euro or two after meals in mid-range cafes or restaurants).
 Of course, no one will mind if you leave more.

 Most restaurants in Paris are small, so if you have your heart set on eating at one in particular, reserving ahead, even if it is the same day, is essential.
-If you are looking to dine at one of Paris’s hip neo-bistros or famous gourmet temples, you may have to reserve months in advance.
+If you are looking to dine at one of Paris’s hip neo-bistros or famous gourmet temples, you may have to reserve weeks in advance.
 Ask your hotel receptionist to help if you can’t manage the telephone or try reserving online through www.thefork.com (which also offers discounts).
-Otherwise, you can often reserve on the restaurant’s site via e-mail.
+Otherwise, you can often reserve on the restaurant’s site via email.

 Useful Websites for Foodies